Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 Pre-loved gifts – your local op-shop is a treasure trove of fabulous finds!
 Alternatively, you can responsibly re-gift items you don’t want – just make sure to follow re-gifting etiquette!

-Shop local – support the local economy and reduce the travel miles by buying items made locally.
+Shop local – support the local economy and reduce the travel miles by buying local and handmade items.
+Christmas markets are a great place to start.

 Support a cause – avoid unnecessary gifts altogether and donate funds to a charity or worthy cause.